 Often we make a choice to be unhappy.
-It is odd that anybody would choose not to be happy.
+Oddly, anybody would choose not to be happy.
 But given that we make our own lives more difficult by focusing on the negative aspect instead of moving on and focus on the next positive opportunity is mind-boggling.
-Negative focus happens often because it is combined with comparison to others.
+Negative focus often happens because it is combined with comparison to others.
 A reason might be that it is easier to focus on the negative aspect and get stuck.
 A positive mindset requires effort.

 Especially in the age of social media, it is easy to fall into the trap of comparing ourselves with others.
 Everybody seems to be happier than ourselves.
 I call that social media effect.
 Remembering that people rarely post sad things on social media may not be the first thought which comes to our mind at that moment.
 Instead, social media is filled with happy moments, which are great when we understand how to deal with it.
 This effect was also researched in the following paper.

 Let's see how that would look like in the real world: It is a rainy and cold workday.
 The feeling that the day is longer than 24 hours and time is standing still - yeah one of those days.
-Working on a tedious work assignment is in particular responsible for that feeling.
+Working on a tedious work assignment is, in particular, responsible for that feeling.
 It is too tempting to get distracted and browse on social media, only to discover that an acquaintance is on his trip around the world.
-All you can see is breathtaking pictures of sunny beaches and wonderful landscapes.
+All you can see is breathtaking pictures of sunny beaches and beautiful landscapes.

-A negative mindset: You are wondering how he is able to afford that.
-He is "always" traveling and he is "obviously" not working as hard as you.
+A negative mindset: You are wondering how he can afford that.
+He is "always" *, and he is *"obviously" not working as hard as you.
 You feel jealous and believe life is unfair - it sometimes really is.
-After your workday, you go home and you are thinking about your acquaintance again and you are wondering what you did wrong in life.
-The result is that you are negative and there seems to be no salvation.
+After your workday, you go home, and you are thinking about your acquaintance again, and you are wondering what you did wrong in life.
+The result is that you are negative, and there seems to be no salvation.